Joseph LeMaster, MD, MPH – National Research Network Director

 1-800-274-2237, ext.
 6153

 Kaari performs and/or coordinates administrative activities for the AAFP National Research Network, is responsible for maintaining the research network membership, coordinates meetings and conference calls for various NRN staff and senior scientists, manages the NRN’s Advisory Group, and performs contract or project work as assigned.

-Follow the link to learn more about the AAFP NRN Advisory Group, and apply for an open position(s).
+Follow the link to learn more about the AAFP NRN Advisory Group, and apply for open position(s).